rapidez/docs/src/3.x/theming.md

 ### `@content`

-Processes content containing variables from Magento, so variables, blocks, and widgets are working.
+Processes content containing variables from Magento so that variables, blocks, and widgets are working.
 ```blade
 @content($page->content)
 ```